Orangefury/Pikachu/README.md

 **Gambling**

-not completed yet ,due to database bugs
+Not completed yet, due to database bugs, will soon be completed.